dymaxionlabs/massive-change-detection/README.md

 cd massive-change-detection
 ```

-Now create a virtual environment for test and code coverage:
+Now create a virtual environment and install packages for test and code
+coverage.
+You will need virtualenv and pip installed.

 ```
 virtualenv .venv/
 source .venv/bin/activate
+pip install -r requirements.txt
 ```

-If you installed QGIS from a package manager you can skip the following step.
-Otherwise, use `scripts/run-env-linux.sh` to set up the environment variables
+Finally, use `scripts/run-env-linux.sh` to set up the environment variables so
-and Python can find your QGIS.
-For example, if you have it installed on
+that Python can find QGIS inside your virtual environment.
-`/opt/qgis`:

 ```
-source scripts/run-env-linux.sh /opt/qgis
+source scripts/run-env-linux.sh /usr
 ```

 Run tests and build code coverage reports with `make test`.